 If you know me, you’ll know that I’m totally a West Coast person.
 I love everything about it.
 Something about the presence of nature in big cities permeates the populations, and I find that these areas are always spiritually rich and inspiring.
 I think Vancouver, British Columbia, Canada is a perfect example of this.

 In fact, I actually like it more than Seattle or San Francisco, and certainly more than I like Los Angeles.
 All of that Pacific Northwest vibe meets Canadian culture for a beautiful blend.
 However, I will say that I was certainly very disappointed with one aspect of my visit.
-You see, I’ve really been looking for a place to buy a retirement property, and I really thought that Vancouver might be that place for me, considering how much I’ve always appreciate it.
+You see, I’ve really been looking for a place to buy a retirement property, like what my friend Lina but from Coal Harbour condos, and I really thought that Vancouver might be that place for me, considering how much I’ve always appreciate it.

 I guess I should have done my research, because I was sorely disappointed when I learned the price of a property in the city of Vancouver, or even in the surrounding area.
 Look, I done a bit of research and I found out that the real estate in the city of Vancouver was out of my price range.
 I assume, however, that I would be able to afford something in one of the neighboring cities.
 Neighboring cities is almost too big of a stretch, as they are literally right beside each other.
 One city doesn’t even end before another one begins– well, with a few of them at least.
 I’ve been looking at Burnaby condos for sale, without really paying attention to the actual price.